220111/220111/README.md

 I'm a software engineer currently studying at Rose-Hulman Institute of Technology.
 I love web development, audio engineering, and game development.
 Check out [my website](https://hmorin.com) for more information.

 ### Currently Working On
-- Learning a bunch about web development with focus on Rust for backend.
+- Working on building a super flexable tiny CMS that will allow for easy and affordable custom deployments.
+- Web dev using Sveltekit and PocketBase.
 - School work (All of my free time is going here)

 ### Past Projects